openstack-archive/fuel-library/docs/pages/0040-reference-architecture.rst

 .. image:: https://docs.google.com/drawings/pub?id=19Dk1qD5V50-N0KX4kdG_0EhGUBP7D_kLi2dU6caL9AM&w=767&h=413

-If you want to run storage separately from controllers, you can do that as well raising the bar to 7 nodes:
+If you want to run storage separately from controllers, you can do that as well by raising the bar to 7 nodes:

 * 3 controller nodes
 * 3 storage nodes